 - 4.7.4 Planning Practice Guidance (PPG) emphasises that all settlements can play a part in delivering sustainable development and therefore blanket policies restricting housing development in some settlements should be avoided.
 Policy GD4 reflects this guidance by allowing for the delivery of small-scale housing development of a type which meets evidenced local needs.
 Neighbourhood plans provide an opportunity for even the smallest communities to cater for specific, identified needs. - 4.7.5 Two alternative approaches to managing housing development in the countryside were put forward in the Options Consultation Paper, 2015.
-While both approaches would have allowed development specified under NPPF (2012), the first would have strictly controlled development and the second would have allowed limited infill development in some smaller settlements.
+While both approaches would have allowed development specified under NPPF, the first would have strictly controlled development and the second would have allowed limited infill development in some smaller settlements.
 Public opinion was finely balanced.
 The first approach is felt to be overly restrictive in light of planning guidance.
 The second approach risks too much housing development cumulatively taking place in relatively unsustainable settlements.
 This was a trend that the Harborough Core Strategy, 2011, and now this Local Plan, has been aiming to reverse by locating development in the most sustainable locations.
 Policy GD4 sets out a balanced approach to protecting the countryside while allowing for housing development to meet specific local needs.

 4.7.6 Harborough District is a popular place to live although affordability is a particular issue.
-For social, economic or environmental reasons and because of continuing high demand for rural homes, the Council considers that new isolated homes in the countryside for occupation by rural workers should fulfil the criteria set out at 1.b in this policy.
-This reflects the guidance that was previously set out in national planning policy (Annex A to former Planning Policy Statement 7: Sustainable Development in Rural Areas), but which was superseded by the NPPF.
+For social, economic or environmental reasons and because of continuing high demand for rural homes, the Council considers that new isolated homes in the countryside for occupation by rural workers should fulfil the criteria set out at (2) in this policy.
+This reflects the guidance that was previously set out in national planning policy (Annexe I to former Planning Policy Guidance 7: Countryside), but which was superseded by the NPPF.
 It nevertheless remains as a useful and generally accepted basis for judging the need and justification for agricultural workers' dwellings.

+Tubic Allo Supporting Information.
+I only SB4 Does it meet national planning policy and guidance?
+Yes - NPPF paragraphs 17 (bullet point 5), 55 and 95.
+NPPG Paragraph:001 Reference ID: 50-001-20160519.
 What evidence has informed this policy?
 Responses to Options Consultation Paper, 2015; and Annual Authority Monitoring Reports setting out the extent of rural housing in the past.
 Which Local Plan objectives will it meet?
-1 - Housing6 - Natural environment7 - Historic environment10 - Transport14 - Neighbourhood planning How will it be implemented?
+1 - Housing 6 - Natural environment 7 - Historic environment 10 - Transport 14 - Neighbourhood planning How will it be implemented?
 Through decisions on relevant planning applications in combination with Neighbourhood Plans and housing needs surveys where appropriate.
 How will it be monitored?
 Any planning permission granted contrary to the criteria in this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.

-GD5 Landscape character
+GD5 Landscape and townscape character

-- 1. Development should be located and designed in such a way that it is sensitive to its landscape setting and landscape character area and will be permitted where it: - a. respects and, where possible, enhances local landscape, the landscape setting of settlements, and settlement distinctiveness; - b. avoids the loss of, or substantial harm to, features of landscape importance; - c. safeguards important public views, skylines and landmarks; and - d. restores or provides equivalent mitigation for damaged features and/or landscapes that would be damaged or degraded as a result of the development.
+- 1. Development will be located and designed in a way that is sensitive to its landscape and/or townscape setting and landscape character area and will be permitted where it: - a. respects and, where possible, enhances local landscape and/or townscape, the landscape setting of settlements, and settlement distinctiveness; - b. avoids the loss of or substantial harm to features of landscape, townscape, historic/heritage, wildlife or geological importance, whether of national or local significance;

+- c. safeguards important public views, skylines and landmarks; and - d. restores or provides equivalent mitigation for damaged features and/or landscapes/townscapes in poor or degraded condition.